0 In Notes From Elizabeth

 What are you carrying forward?

 I’m most certainly integrating birdsong into my life, even more than before.
-Perhaps you’ll be inspired to as well?
+Perhaps you’ll be inspired to do the same?

-If so, here are a few wonderful places to start:
+If so, here are a few excellent places to start:

-There’s so much I could share about this alluring co-creativity with nature, but I think best to simply invite you to experience it for yourself through these links:
+There’s so much I could share about this alluring co-creativity with nature, but I think it’s best to invite you to experience it for yourself through these links:

 This 22-minute film is a collaboration of 35 filmmakers in 13 countries that weaves together the sights and sounds of first light as it circles the planet during lockdown.
 “A metaphor for hope as we pause and contemplate the version of ourselves and the world we will bring forward as the dawn breaks on this trying time.”